 Law enforcement relies on educating the public and receiving voluntary compliance as Vermonters unite to care for one another

 The Vermont Department of Public Safety has issued guidance to local police departments regarding enforcement of Gov. Phil Scott’s executive orders related to COVID-19.
 Initially called “Stay Home, Stay Safe,” which was announced Tuesday, March 24, and effective at 5 p.m.
 Wednesday, March 25, the order was relaxed to "Be Smart, Stay Safe" on Friday, May 15, 2020.
-The new order remains in effect until June 15.
+The latest order remains in effect until August 15.

 DPS and the Vermont State Police — the largest law-enforcement agency in the state — continue to recommended to Vermont municipal leaders and law-enforcement executives that enforcement of executive orders be handled primarily through education and voluntary compliance.